India's Modi likely to find comfort in Trump's return and a shared worldview

 Analysts also point to the personal bond between the two.
 When Trump visited India in 2020, Modi threw him an event in the world's largest cricket stadium.

-The year before that, Trump held a massive rally for Modi in Texas and likened him to Elvis Presley for his crowd-pulling power.
+The year before that, Trump likened Modi to Elvis Presley for his crowd-pulling power at a joint rally in Texas.
 In his congratulatory post to Trump on X last week, Modi shared photos of the two leaders hugging, smiling and holding hands.

 “There’s a bromance between the two,” said Chandra.
 "But they're also united by a shared worldview — that we are in a post- liberal world and that liberalism as an ideology for conducting global politics is no longer viable.
 That’s as true in India as it is in America.”